 Note that in any situation outside of the norm, such as if it is claimed that a ballot was cast without a voter’s permission, legal procedure is to have that voter cast a provisional ballot.
 Such situations are the core purpose of provisional ballots.
 Once a ballot has been cast in an individual’s name they will not be permitted to cast another non-provisional ballot under any circumstances.

 Voting for too many candidates in a contest is called an overvote.
-If you accidentally vote for too many candidates in a contest, the DS200 Tabulator will indicate this has occurred when you cast your paper ballot (on the ExpressVote ballot marking device, it will never generate an overvoted ballot because it does not let you select more than the allowed number of candidates).
+If you accidentally vote for too many candidates in a contest, the DS200 Tabulator will indicate this has occurred when you cast your paper ballot (on the ExpressVote ballot marking device, you will never generate an overvoted ballot because it does not let you select more than the allowed number of candidates).

 Provisional voting currently results when a voter has shown up to a One Stop Early Voting site or an Election Day polling place to vote and for whatever reason their eligibility cannot be verified, or in any other circumstance where a voter insists upon voting a ballot but election officials are unable to legally tabulate it immediately.